 PBIS: Positive Behavioral Interventions & Supports

 Pleasant Grove Elementary is a PBIS (Positive Behavior Intervention and Support) School that focuses on recognizing positive behavior.
 We use PBIS as an approach to create a culture of encouragement and recognition for all our students.
 PBIS allows us to establish behavioral supports unique to the needs of our students.
 These structures help us create an effective learning environment for all students.
 While PBIS is beneficial for our students, it also reinforces a positive school climate overall.
-You may hear your child talk about our Flyer Pledge, Flyer Four, Voice Level Chart, and Flyer Feathers throughout their time at Pleasant Grove.
+You may hear your child talk about our Flyer Pledge, SOAR, Dojo points, Voice Level Chart, and Student of the Month throughout their time at Pleasant Grove.
 These, as well as classroom incentives, are all structures in place to support the overall behavioral and social needs of our students.
 We believe all students are capable of demonstrating positive behaviors.
 Through fair, intentional, and approachable lessons, we take time to teach our students the behaviors we expect to see in school.

 The purpose of the Pleasant Grove Elementary PBIS team is to establish an effective PBIS model that supports our need to recognize and consistently encourage positive behaviors in our school.
 We believe staff, students, and parents can work together to foster positive behaviors, climate, and interactions through PBIS strategies.

 1. All students are important and deserve respect.

 2. All students are capable of demonstrating positive behavior.

 3. With early interventions, behaviors can be modified.

 5. All students are unique in their behavioral needs.

 What is PBIS?